AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 1. `What is the total required plan area for the sedimentation tanks? <https://colab.research.google.com/drive/1lE7cHu3TS1vMs0_yA3FmNdPnk3iktBJw#scrollTo=wg6BNPlkP6oz&line=1&uniqifier=1>`_

-**Answer:** The plant view area of the floc blanket is 60 square meters.
+**Answer:** The plant view area of the floc filter is 60 square meters.

-2. `What is the total length of the floc blanket zone for all tanks? <https://colab.research.google.com/drive/1lE7cHu3TS1vMs0_yA3FmNdPnk3iktBJw#scrollTo=-MHwQyXUQEqp&line=1&uniqifier=1>`_
+2. `What is the total length of the floc filter zone for all tanks? <https://colab.research.google.com/drive/1lE7cHu3TS1vMs0_yA3FmNdPnk3iktBJw#scrollTo=-MHwQyXUQEqp&line=1&uniqifier=1>`_

-**Answer:** The total length of the floc blanket zone for all tanks is 56.24 meters.
+**Answer:** The total length of the floc filter zone for all tanks is 56.24 meters.

 3. `How many sedimentation tanks are required to treat the total plant flow? <https://colab.research.google.com/drive/1lE7cHu3TS1vMs0_yA3FmNdPnk3iktBJw#scrollTo=u0J7OWpoQVjy&line=1&uniqifier=1>`_ The plant flow rate is the basis of design and the maximum sed tank flow rate is based on the manifold diameter.